What is your Language? (Select to translate)

-Logistics Technology Certificate Programs & Maritime Training in New Orleans, Louisiana
+Logistics Degree and Certificate Programs & USCG and STCW Maritime Training in New Orleans, Louisiana

 Founded in 1921, Delgado Community College, a comprehensive community college and prepares students for careers in high-demand industries with associate degree programs, certificates, awards for technical training, and on the job internships.
 With campuses throughout the New Orleans metropolitan area, Delgado Community College is one of nine community colleges which operate under the auspices of the Louisiana Community and Technical College System.